pub upgradeSend feedback

 If a dependency is removed from the pubspec before

-pub upgrade is run, it
+pub upgrade is

-removes the dependency from the
+run, it removes the dependency from the

-packages directory, thus making it
+packages directory, thus making the dependency unavailable for

-on them.
+depend on them.
 This is the same behavior as

 Upgrading while offline